-Kapalai is located in one of the world’s best and most famous scuba diving destinations, the well-renowned and truly magnificent Golden Triangle.
+Kapalai is located in one of the world’s best and most famous scuba diving destinations, the well-renowned and truly magnificent Golden Coral Triangle.
 Although not truly an island, the sandbar of Kapalai is now a thriving water resort with a multitude of dive operators taking advantage of this fantastic area with its stunning underwater scenery below.
 As one point of the incredible Golden Triangle, Kapalai is joined by Mabul and Sipadan as the other two points.
 This area boasts some of the world’s best diving sites and Kapalai in particular is known for its great macro diving opportunities.
 Kapalai is considered a premiere macro dive location and offers some of the best macro life encounters in the world.

 Diving at Kapalai is an unforgettable experience thanks to the hundreds of colourful and strange-looking creatures that are present on the sandy bottom of the sloping reef.
 Many of these tiny creatures are not even classified as yet, adding a special element to diving at Kapalai that isn’t possible anywhere else in the world.
 Diving at Kapalai isn’t all about the macro creatures, however, as the area also boasts stingray, barracuda and large potato grouper sightings, especially near the bases of the 5 small wreck sites off the sandy plateau.